-In all cases where a fund launched meets the following definition of a "newly established investment fund":
+In all cases where a fund meets the following definition of a "newly established investment fund":

-- a) for an investment fund required to file a management report of fund performance, as defined in section 1.1 of National Instrument 81-106 Investment Fund Continuous Disclosure, a fund that has not yet filed that report, or - b) for an investment fund not referred to in paragraph (a), a fund established less than 12 months before the end of the period covered by the statement or report that is required to be delivered by the registered dealer or registered adviser under section 14.17 of NI 31-103;
+- a) for an investment fund required to file a management report of fund performance, as defined in section 1.1 of National Instrument 81-106 Investment Fund Continuous Disclosure, a fund that has not yet filed that report, or - b) for an investment fund not referred to in paragraph (a), a fund established less than 12 months before the end of the period covered by the statement or report that is required to be delivered by the Dealers and PM firms under section 14.17 of NI 31-103;

-Section 14.1.2(3) of NI 31-103 provides an exemption to IFMs not requiring them to provide information concerning the fund expenses and fund expense ratio of newly established investment funds, considering that information about the fund expenses and fund expense ratio of such funds may not be available.
+Section 14.1.2(3) of NI 31-103 provides an exemption to IFMs not requiring them to provide information concerning the fund expenses and fund expense ratio of newly established investment funds.

-Implementation Framework suggested approach: In the case of a newly established fund, IFMs are to provide the Daily Cost Factor to Dealers when the fund no longer meets the definition of a "newly established investment fund".
-When a fund falls within the definition of a "newly established investment fund" and an IFM does not provide a Daily Cost Factor data, the dealer and adviser needs to provide the following notification, or a notification substantially similar, in the client report: "The total amount of fund expenses reported may not include cost information for newly established investment funds."
+Implementation Framework suggested approach: In the case of a newly established fund, IFMs are to provide the Daily Cost Factor to Dealers and PM firms when the fund no longer meets the definition of a "newly established investment fund".
+When a fund falls within the definition of a "newly established investment fund" and an IFM does not provide a Daily Cost Factor data, the Dealers and PM firms need to provide the following notification, or a notification substantially similar, in the ARCC: "The total amount of fund expenses reported may not include cost information for newly established investment funds."

-For segregated funds, the CCIR Guidance in Part 4, Calculating Fund Expenses section 4.5 states that "Insurers are not required to calculate and report the Fund Expenses of a Segregated Fund which was established less than 12 months before the Statement Date."
+For Segregated Funds, the Insurance Guidance in Part 4, Calculating Fund Expenses section 4.5 states that "Insurers are not required to calculate and report the Fund Expenses of a Segregated Fund which was established less than 12 months before the Statement Date."